Adrian3martin/shop/README.md

 After that, you'll be sent to the HomeScreen where you can view a simple, calm design that lists all categories from the shop API.

 Each are clickable and will take you to the ProductsScreen where you'll get a list of max 20 products to view in more detail or add to your cart.
-If you click the image or title, you'll get the ProductDetail screen, and if you click the plus button you'll see the product has been added to your cart by the indicator on the cart icon (header right) being updated.
+If you click the image or title, you'll get the ProductDetail screen.
+If you click the plus button you'll see the product has been added to your cart by the indicator on the cart icon (header right) being updated.

 If you choose to go to the Product Detail page, you'll see a simple page highlighting a larger image of the product, a description of the product, another method to add the item cart, or buy now using Apple Pay (not yet implemented).